JasonHhhhh/house-price/README.md

 # house-price
-'''This project is for Houseprice prediction modeling on Kaggle''' 'Powered by Jason Howe'
+##This project is for Houseprice prediction modeling on Kaggle
+Powered by Jason Howe